 Data collection

 Data were collected for male Alpine ibex during a period of ten years from 2008 to 2017 in spring (May-June) and summer (July-Aug-Sept).
-As Alpine ibex perform yearly altitudinal migration following the green up of the vegetation (Parrini et al. 2003), exact dates of the seasonal ranges varied between years and were selected according to the altitudinal movement of the animals on the study site.
+As Alpine ibex perform yearly altitudinal migrations following the green up of the vegetation (Parrini et al. 2003), exact dates of the seasonal ranges varied between years and were selected according to the altitudinal movement of the animals on the study site.

 Individual attributes